golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 ### Running the HTTP Erigon server

-We implement a http server that responds to 3 requests:
+We implement an HTTP server that responds to 3 requests:

 * `createInstance` - start a new erigon
 * `stopInstance/<id>` - stop this erigon